 From watching TV and the Internet we witness democracy in peril globally these days, hi-jacked by political hucksters in collusion with the very medium that informs us of their dreadful deeds in ceaseless waves of “Breaking News”.
 We live, not in a democracy but in a kakistocracy, from the Greek “kakis” for “the worst”.
 We can only hope it will bring out the best in people and that we will persevere, each in his or her own way, to make that happen.

 Many, having given up hope, sink in the sludge of depression and despair.
 Others, having torn off their face masks, take up arms and riot in the streets of America.
 Ten months into the pandemic people are saying they’d rather die than carry on with the masked ghost dance.
 Scientific studies predict two, maybe three, more years of public health regimentation worldwide, plus another year for universal dissemination of a reliable vaccine.
 Some say the pandemic is here to stay.
 What we have now or worse will become the new normal.
-The poet Adrienne Rich asks how can we best make use of our time to “learn to learn from pain even as it grasps us”?
+The poet Adrienne Rich asks how can we best make use of our time here “to learn from pain even as it grasps us”?

 To be clear, I’m not saying collective practice of the arts is the one and only answer to the present public health crisis but it does add a valuable component, particularly in the area of mental heath, that social distancing, wearing masks and washing hands alone do not address.
 Why not use a palette of contemplative practices such as those offered by the our Garden Path Out-of-the-Box Curriculum to engage with a more soulful vision of human development?
 Maybe we can find meaning in this mayhem beyond the hustle and hype of our pre-pandemic lives.

-Why not give art a chance to work it’s magic in our lives, like it did in ours in Sri Lanka at the Butterfly Peace Garden during a time of war and the tsunami?
+Why not give art a chance to work it’s magic in our lives, like it did in Sri Lanka at the Butterfly Peace Garden during a time of war and the tsunami?
 What we discovered there is that we have to focus if we want to do the hocus-pocus.
 In other words, we have to dedicate real time and space for transformation of consciousness, facing gods and demons up and down the day like weather.
 We must learn the art of dreaming while we still have life in these bones.
 Then we must walk our dreams proudly down the promenade into the broad light of day.
 Art is the practice of dreaming aloud.
 And dreaming aloud is a deeply inventive act that may seem like madness to most people.

 Mystery Painting and other practices of the Garden Path foster a renewed sense of connection, community and creative capacity by replacing fear with poetic imagination and a sense of purpose.
-These practices flourish best in fully embodied presence to one another not just as faces on a screen which has now zoomed in to become the new normal.
+These practices flourish best in fully embodied presence to one another not just as fleeting faces on a screen which has now zoomed in to become the new normal.

 Covid-19 is what the ancient Celts called the bogeyman’s blessing or what today’s Tibetan teachers today call an obstacle blessing, both of which challenge us to transcend ourselves in unprecedented ways.
 “Not till we have lost the world,” said the poet Henry David Thoreau, “do we begin to find ourselves and realize where we are and the infinite extent of our relations.”